-Following the receipt and review of the formal complaint by the college's Title IX coordinator, and it being determined that the matter properly falls under this Title IX Sex Discrimination, Harassment and Sexual Misconduct policy, the parties will be informed in writing of the initiation of the investigation.
+Following the receipt and review of the formal complaint by the college Title IX coordinator, and it being determined that the matter properly falls under this Title IX Sexual Harassment policy, the parties will be informed in writing of the initiation of the investigation.
 The written information shall include:

-- the identities of the parties, if known; - a concise summary of the alleged conduct at issue (including when and where it occurred, if known); - notice of the allegations potentially constituting Title IX sex discrimination, harassment, or sexual misconduct; - a statement that the respondent is presumed not responsible and that a determination regarding responsibility is made at the conclusion of the grievance process; - a statement informing the parties that they may have an advisor of their choice, who may be, but is not required to be, an attorney;
+- the identities of the parties, if known; - a concise summary of the alleged conduct at issue (including when and where it occurred, if known); - notice of the allegations potentially constituting Title IX sexual harassment; - a statement that the respondent is presumed not responsible and that a determination regarding responsibility is made at the conclusion of the grievance process; - a statement informing the parties that they may have an advisor of their choice, who may be, but is not required to be, an attorney; - a statement informing the parties that they may request to inspect and review evidence;

-- a statement informing the parties that they may request to inspect and review evidence; - a statement informing the parties that knowingly making false statements or knowingly submitting false information during the grievance process may constitute a violation of college policy; and - information regarding the applicable grievance procedures.
+- a statement informing the parties that knowingly making false statements or knowingly submitting false information during the grievance process may constitute a violation of college policy; and - information regarding the applicable grievance procedures.